seanredmond/heniautos/guide/programming-with-heniautos.md

     <Months.THA: 11>, <Months.SKI: 12>, <Months.INT: 13>,
     <Months.UNC: 14>]

 You can always use integer values like 1 for Hekatombaiṓn or 9 for Elaphēboliṓn, but it is safer (and easier) to use `ha.Months.HEK` and `ha.Months.ELA`.
-An intercalated month is always represented by `INT`. `UNK` is explained under `ha.Visible.DINSMOOR`.
+An intercalated month is always represented by `INT`. `UNC` is explained under `ha.Visible.DINSMOOR`.

 ### `ha.Prytanies`